Joshuarox100/VRC-Inventory-Inventor/README.md

 Every member contained within a Group can be either enabled or disabled upon the Group being activated.
 Only the Group on the toggled [Item](#items) will be triggered, any other Groups within its members will be ignored.

-Right-clicking a Group will allow you to copy and paste settings to or from other Groups or clear it of any current members.
+Right-clicking a Group will allow you to copy and paste settings to or from other Groups, set all of its members at once, or clear it of any current members.
 All options (aside from copying), have undo support.
 Copying writes settings directly to the system buffer (clipboard), so it will overwrite whatever you last had copied either with right-click or CTRL-C.

 ### Tips
 Here are some things you should keep in mind as you create your Preset.